 Because Alpine Guides is based at Mt Cook, you don’t have to be driven for hours to and from your starting point.
 We are right amongst the action.

 Instruction topics include:

-- Previous crampon and ice axe skills (similar to Alpine Skills Course)
+Previous crampon, ice axe and glacier travel skills (similar to completion of the Alpine Skills Course), plus personal climbing